colpal/actions-gcr-buildpush/README.md

 ### `image_tag`

-Image tag to set for the built image.
-By default the GitHub hash
+A tag to be added once to the image.
+By default the GitHub hash.

-This action also places the latest tag on whatever image is pushes
+This action also places the latest tag on whatever image is pushed

 ## Required Environment Variables